Erik Stoffelshaus

-Erik Stoffelshaus (born 14 December 1970) is a German professional football official.
+Erik Stoffelshaus (born 14 December 1970) is a German football executive.
 Most recently he was the Sporting Director of the Russian Premier League club Lokomotiv Moscow.

 Career

-Youth trainer and education
+Youth coach and education

 Prior to his footballing career, he worked as Industrial Management Assistant at Thyssen Stahl AG.
-After passing his exams in Sports Science at the Ruhr University Bochum, Erik Stoffelshaus became trainer of the Under-11-/ Under-12-team of FC Schalke 04.
+After passing his exams in Sports Science at the Ruhr University Bochum, In 1998, Erik Stoffelshaus became coach of the FC Schalke 04 Under-11-/Under-12-team.

-Management Schalke 04
+Management at Schalke 04

-On 1 July 2000, he switched from the Schalke 04 training staff to the club management.
+On 1 July 2000, he switched from the Schalke 04 coaching staff to the club management.
 In his position, he supported Bodo Menze, manager of the club's youth teams.
 During this time, the Schalke's youth teams won two championships and two cups.
 In 2002, Stoffelshaus acquired the UEFA A Licence for football trainers.

 In July 2006, Stoffelshaus became Manager of Player Development and Assistant Manager to Andreas Müller.
 He was involved in the signing of the players Heiko Westermann, Ivan Rakitic, Jermaine Jones and Jefferson Farfan.
 His time with Schalke ended on 26 May 2009.